OfficialFoneE/Combat-Bees/README.md

 ### | 1000000 Bees | FPS: 94 | SimTime: 8.452 ms | RenderTime: 1.627 ms | TotalRenderTime: 10.139 ms |
 <img src="https://github.com/OfficialFoneE/Combat-Bees/blob/main/Screenshots/MillionBees.PNG?raw=true" width="800" />

+### Notes:
+- All jobs which relate to the simulation are based directly off Lingon Studio’s C# implementations.
+Exceptions to this is dead bees and bee rendering.
+Both could be sped up to better utilization Unity/DOTS.
+- All timings taken within the simulation are averages from a set number of the previous frames.
+The global min and max of the timings are seen to the right of the average in square brackets.
+- Dead bees are held separately from the alive to ensure there is no way to “fake” performance by having a large number of bees in the dead state.

 ## Conclusion
 Although it is unreasonable for DOTS to outperform any hand crafted assembly solution, it can, with the correct designs, get close.
 Even so, it is important to know that although DOTS may function well, we must still act within the confines of the Unity engine.
 And so, when it came to rendering, we saw huge differences in the Lingon Studios renderer versus the Unitys.